-Thanksgiving is just about the most American holiday of all.
-And even though Puerto Ricans weren't a part of the original festivities, they have embraced it eagerly.
-Although they are U.S. citizens, most Puerto Ricans in this U.S. territory have their roots in Latin traditions and they've put their unique cultural twist on the classic American Thanksgiving tradition.
+Thanksgiving is one of the most American of holidays.
+Even though Puerto Ricans weren't a part of the original festivities, they have embraced it eagerly.
+Although they are U.S. citizens, most Puerto Ricans have their roots in Latin traditions and they've put a unique cultural twist on the classic American Thanksgiving tradition.
 Much of the Thanksgiving holiday is celebrated in Puerto Rico in the same way as it is in the States: Most businesses are closed, family members get together, there is a ridiculous amount of food, and people go shopping afterward.

-But there's a big difference in what's for dinner—Puerto Ricans create a feast all their own.
+But there is a big difference in what's for dinner.
+Puerto Ricans create a feast all their own.

 For starters, traditional Latin plantains, a type of large banana, are served as appetizers.
 Guineos en escabeche, or pickled bananas, are green bananas tossed with sauteed onions, green olives, olive oil, and vinegar combined with savory herbs like oregano and bay leaves.
-This dish is commonly served on birthdays and holidays like Thanksgiving.
+This dish is commonly served on birthdays as well.

-No Puerto Rican meal is complete without tostones, and Thanksgiving is no exception.
+No Puerto Rican celebration is complete without tostones, and Thanksgiving is no exception.
 This plantain-based starter is common to Central America and the Caribbean and tastes completely different from guineos en escabeche.
-The plantains are sliced, then deep fried till crispy and golden.
-They can be dipped first in garlic water before frying for extra taste or served with a garlic dipping sauce.
+The plantains are sliced, then deep fried until crispy and golden.
+For extra taste, they can be dipped first in garlic water before frying or served with a garlic dipping sauce.

 For sides, expect morcilla, or blood sausage, and arroz con gandules, rice with pigeon peas, the Puerto Rican version of rice and beans.